raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="target-map">Target Map</h3>

 A configuration file which is the result of the _[TargetMapper App](#targetmapper-app)_ which associates the location of targets on hand-marked paper ballots with the contest and option as defined by the voting system and exists in the _[CVR](#cast-vote-record-cvr)_.
+A given Target Map is unique to a given [Election](#election-record) in a specific [District](#district-record), but it can be shared by different [Audit Jobs](#audit-job) by adopting the Target Map of an Audit Job in the same Election.

 <h3 id="targetmapper-app">TargetMapper App</h3>

 A browser-based application that assists with the mapping of the contests and options as defined by the [CVR](#cast-vote-record-cvr) and the targets on hand-marked paper ballots.
 The result of the TargetMapper App is the _[Target Map](#target-map)_.
+See details here: [TargetMapper App](targetmapper_app.md)

 <h3 id="undervote">Undervote</h3>